kubescape/kubescape.io/docs/docs/use-cases/Kubescape-cli/kubescape-cli.md

 ![image](01-cluster-up.png)

-Forward the port to 4000 since the Flask server will use 5000.
-Feel free to modify this if you wish.

 ## Deploy a Pod
-For this deployment, we will use a very simple Flask container.
+For this deployment, we will use a very simple NGINX container.

 ### Create the Manifest